5 Best Trails Near Waikīkī on Oʻahu, Hawaiʻi

 5 Best Trails Near Waikīkī

-The following list is written in no particular order of best or worst, but rather, it’s written based on how far away each trail is from Waikīkī, with Waʻahila Ridge being the closest.
+The following list is written in no particular order of best or worst.
+Rather, it’s written based on how far away each trail is from Waikīkī, with Waʻahila Ridge being the closest and the Koko Crater Stairs being the farthest.

-That being said, I don’t consider most of these options to be the best kid-friendly trails on the island, which is why, if that's something you need to consider, I encourage you to read my separate post linked below.
+That said, I don’t consider most of the options below to be the best kid-friendly trails on the island, which is why, if that’s something you need to consider, I encourage you to read my separate post linked below.

 Read My Separate Post: Best Kid-Friendly Trails on Oʻahu